 The method of sowing seeds in the field appears to be partially effective in re-establishing shingle and dune species.
 Eryngium maritimum germinated at Sizewell, Suffolk, UK between April and June, after over wintering allowed natural stratification.
 Nevertheless, total seedling emergence and survival was low, probably because of drought and high temperature stress during the summer, and salt-spray effects and tidal inundation during winter (Walmsley & Davy 1997b; 2001).

 Planting of container-grown plants seems to be the most successful restoration method for Eryngium maritimum.
 Plantings of E. maritimum on a sandy shingle beach in Sizewell, Suffolk, Britain during April/May, have shown that planting location on the beach/dune profile is the most important factor that affected establishment; neither organic matter nor fertiliser had significant effects (Walmsley & Davy 1997c; 2001; Walmsley 2004).
 Eryngium maritimum has also been re-established from dunes by plantings in Spain (Sanjaume & Pardo 1991; Escaray et al. 2010; Ley Vega de Seoane 2010).
 Young plants can be grown from root fragments (about 6 cm long) from the main root, as well as from offshoots from nursery plants.
-Root fragments buried horizontally in sandy soil during the winter, to a depth of 4-40 cm developed a root systems and leaves in a fw months (Ley Vega de Seoane 2010, and pers. comm.).
+Root fragments buried horizontally in sandy soil during the winter, to a depth of 4-40 cm developed a root systems and leaves in a few months (Ley Vega de Seoane 2010, and pers. comm.).
 Nevertheless, there are documented unsuccessful transplantation efforts to re-establish E. maritimum in dunes restored from cultivation e.g. at Shingle Street, Suffolk, UK (Heath 1981).

 For the restoration of shingle vegetation in general, and Eryngium maritimum in particular, a well mixed shingle matrix with a good sand content, an available water source, and an area large enough to establish stable populations are important (Scott 1963; Fuller 1987; Walmsley & Davy 2001; Smith 2009).
 As E. maritimum is one of the more specialist species, occurring in a relatively narrow niche, habitat protection and management are important (Jukonienė & Stankevičiūtė 2005; Speybroeck et al. 2008).
 Therefore, beach, shingle and dune management must maintain, conserve and restore the natural values of habitats, having a full appreciation of the importance of the operation of natural processes to long term viability (Van der Meulen & Salman 1996).